ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 Masking points
 --------------

 Each lightcurve object has a mask.
 This is simply a boolean numpy array of the same length as the curve.
-That's convenient, as such boolen arrays can be used to index normal numpy arrays.
+That's convenient, as such boolean arrays can be used to index normal numpy arrays.
 In the mask array, ``True`` means that the point is ok, ``False`` means that the point is masked.
 Some demo of the flexibility :

 ::